 - Conducted competitive landscape scans into prevailing industry and market trends to identify and explore potential avenues for business expansion.
 Collated all insights and presented findings to senior management.
 [Marketing isn’t fully related to Finance so we used to highlight transferrable skill sets and job responsibilities that overlap with the role this client is targeting.
 As an equality analyst, he/she will need to perform industry research, which is similar to examining current industry trends.]

 - Attained ‘Outstanding Intern Award’, awarded to top 10% of PwC’s annual intern cohort for excellent performance during internship.
 [Including an achievement can add through to your profile.
 Be sure to contextualize the achievement to highlight how significant it is.]

-The Hong Kong University Student Managed Investment Fund (HKU-Si managed directly by undergraduates, specializing in six major sectors.
+- The Hong Kong University Student Managed Investment Fund (MU-Si managed directly by undergraduates, specializing in six major sectors.

 - Mentored and advised junior analysts on fundamental and technical analysis, and on conducting equity analysis on assigned sectors.
 Reviewed proposed investment theses and managed SIIIF’s Technology portfolio.
 [This CCA is very relevant to what the client wishes to pursue as a career.
 We thus include it, and highlight the transferable skillsets that they acquired during their tenure.
 If you held a leadership position, it’s good to include it in your CV even if the CCA is not directly relevant to your industry of choice.
 Leadership is transferable!]